 For the successful digital transformation of medicine, a new generation of research-based clinicians is needed who combine their experience in patient care with basic and clinical research in the field of digital health and accelerate the translation of scientific findings and pioneering technologies into clinical application.
 The Digital Clinician Scientist Program will prepare a innovative career path for those shaping the digital transformation in medicine.

 The program is instrumental in connecting digital-savvy clinicians with each other and fostering long-term scientific collaborations between clinician-translational researchers and computational scientists.

-There are two programs that can succeed each other (two separate applications): the BIH Charité Junior Digital Clinician Scientist Program (JDCSP) and the Charité Digital Clinician Scientist Program (DCSP).
-The JDCSP is aimed at physicians in their first and second year of residency training.
+There are two programs that can succeed each other (two separate applications): the BIH Charité Junior Digital Clinician Scientist Program (JDCSP) and the BIH Charité Digital Clinician Scientist Program (DCSP).
+The JDCSP is aimed at physicians in their first to third year of residency training.
 The DCSP supports physicians in their fourth year of residency training.
 At the end of the DCSP, residency training is completed and ideally successful postdoctoral training.
-Since the first call in 2019, three additional calls have already been made.
-Currently, 24 DCSP Fellows and 8 JDCSP Fellows are in the program.
+Since the first call in 2019, four additional calls have already been carried out.
+Currently, 24 fellows are in the DCSP and eight fellows in the JDCSP.

 For the Charité Digital Clinician Scientist Program, calls for applications are usually published twice a year.
 Among other things, a project proposal outlining the planned research project is required for the application.

 For information on the autumn call 2021_II please click here: